EXPLAINER: Twitter, Musk and the Delaware Chancery Court | Business

 In 2001, poultry giant Tyson Foods Inc. was ordered to complete its USD 3.2 billion acquisition of meatpacker IBP Inc. when a judge granted IBP's claim for specific performance.

-More recently, a Chancery judge last year ordered private equity firm Kohlberg and Co. to close its USD 550 million purchase of DecoPac Holdings Inc., which sells cake decorations and technology to supermarkets for in-store bakeries.
+More recently, the same Chancery judge handling the Twitter case last year ordered private equity firm Kohlberg and Co. to close its USD 550 million purchase of DecoPac Holdings Inc., which sells cake decorations and technology to supermarkets for in-store bakeries.

 McCormick said Kohlberg had failed to demonstrate that a decline in DecoPac sales amid the coronavirus pandemic constituted a “material adverse effect” allowing the buyers to walk away.